 “She who teaches Her children the most important knowledge in life, how to sow the seeds of corn from generation to generation…”

 The joy of such serendipity was overwhelming.
 No further explanation was needed for me to know exactly where I was and why I had come back.
 I should have known by all the symbols the Cholutecos had left behind, the flowers and the fruits on the walls, common symbols for that which is sewn and the result of action.
 Funny, it was, to discover once again how we go out into the world in search of knowledge when we needn’t have looked any further than a place we had already visited.
 I am very devout to the Devi, and discovered them through a crazily sinuous route in my life to understand the mythology of India.
 The revelation that my own ancestors had obviously had the same understanding and reverence as the Hindus for the Goddess(es) — who represent(s) all the resources one needs to complete one’s mission in life — was enough to drop me into a pew, astounded.
 I imagined the Mexica’s same need to revere the three resources that life has provided us – the food, energy and knowledge that are there for us inexplicably – and how it was associated with a feminine force, because, as everyone knows:

 Women do everything.
 They make everything happen.

-Holding back my joy was difficult but aided by the itching sense of impurity from my feet, an ardent desire to run back out of the church to remove my shoes and re-enter the church as I would a temple, according to a tradition long-since adopted on my own.
+Holding back my joy was difficult, but aided by the itching sense of impurity from my feet.
+I had an ardent desire to run back out of the church to remove my shoes and re-enter as I would a temple, according to a tradition long-since adopted on my own.